AnujPancholi/fullstackopen2020-part5/README.md

 I decided to go with this exercise first because the preceeding exercises were optional.
 Used proptypes check on the `BlogListing` component.

+## Exercise 5.12

+Setting up the eslint config and scripts was pretty simple, I took the file as described in the course, added a rule of my own, removed one rule that was causing issues, and auto-corrected the linting errors throughout the project.

 ---